 Kolona

-💡 Practical tip for Kolona: The last few kilometres of road to Kolona are a narrow dirt track, a scooter or ATV is the best option.
+💡 Practical tip for Kolona: The last few kilometers of road to Kolona are a narrow dirt track; a scooter or ATV is the best option.
 Alternatively, reach it by sea taxi from Merichas port, a popular and scenic option.
 Go early in the morning to secure a spot during peak summer.
 Worth every minute of the journey — Kolona is genuinely one of the most beautiful beaches in Greece.

 Fykiada

 A little before Kolona beach, you will find Fykiada beach.
 Access to this beach is equally hard through a very narrow dirt road.
-In Fykiada, the beach is totally wild and unorganised, without any boats or noise nearby.
+In Fykiada, the beach is totally wild and unorganized, without any boats or noise nearby.
 You can also see the beautiful view of Kolona beach from there.

 It has a sandy beach with turquoise waters, with seaweed lying between the sand and the beach.
 There are no shops on this beach, only a tiny bar at the far end.
 Most visitors leave their vehicles near this beach and walk to Kolona.